What Is RAM (Random Access Memory)? Types & How it Work?

 Disadvantages of RAM

-- RAM loses data when power is turned off.
+• RAM loses all stored data when the power is turned off

 Uses of Random-Access Memory